Man in Astros dugout injured by foul ball

 Play resumed after a couple of minutes and Brantley struck out but reached first on a wild pitch by Adam Ottavino.

 The Astros extended the protective netting at Minute Maid Park to cover more of the seating area earlier this year, but there is no such protection for the dugouts.
-The move came after a 2-year-old girl suffered a skull fracture when she struck by a foul ball during a May game in Houston.
+The move came after a 2-year-old girl sustained a skull fracture when she struck by a foul ball during a May game in Houston.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports